(There is a lot of good stuff in this tickle – go ahead and take time to be tickled! Made you grin!)

 - Lois Sweet – recovering nicely from surgery – resting at home.

 - Ellie Dobson – daughter (Debbie) suffered a severe fall / hospitalization – at home now

 - John & Fran Browning’s daughter Molly continues to improve from her cranial surgery – slow going

 - Valerie Metcalf – undergoing chemo treatments (4 more months)

 - Jane Driskell/Shirley Cobb/Bob Head/Charlie Wooten/Eva Breedlove– chronic back/pain issues

-- Valerie Metcalf, Joyce Kible, Donna Morningstar and several others (who are in various stages of testing and treatment)
+- Those fighting active cancer from our faith family: Valerie Metcalf, Joyce Kible, Donna Morningstar and several others (in various stages of testing and treatment)